Tax Penalty Calculator

 • You filed a joint return last year

-• Your 2022 filing status isn’t married filing jointly
+• Your filing status isn’t married filing jointly.

-To figure out your penalty amount, you can rely on FlyFin’s IRS tax penalty calculator to help determine how much you owe Uncle Sam.
-To use the IRS penalty and interest calculator, you'll need to provide:
+To figure out your penalty amount, you can rely on FlyFin’s tax penalty calculator to help determine how much you owe Uncle Sam.
+To use the penalty rates calculator, you'll need to provide:

 • Your filing status (single, married filing jointly, married filing separately, head of household)